SyedDanialImtiaz/Alien-vs-Zombie-PF/PART2.md

 ### Adam bin Azmanhazim

-1. Making a video for the demo of the game
+1. Making a video for the demo of the game (code, game demo, header files).
+2. Making the code look clean.

 ## Problems Encountered & Solutions